brianotoole/brickandmonitor/_projects/datis.md

 description: We worked with Datis HR Cloud to build a mobile-first approach for the software company's new website.
 ---

-We worked with Datis HR Cloud to build a mobile-first approach for the company's new website.
+We worked with Datis HR Cloud to build a mobile-first approach for the software company's new website.

 #### Objectives

-- Fully customizable CMS-solution for many types of content... some of which needs to be gated
+- Fully customizable CMS-solution for many types of content
-- Mobile-first design and deveopment approach
+- Ability to filter resources by many types and allow for some to be gated (sign-up to view)

-#### Work Involved
+- Mobile-first design and develpment approach

 ![datis resources](/assets/images/project-datis-resources.png)